Introduction#

 Note

 Not all accounts have access to all these solvers.
-You can see the solvers your account can access on the Leap dashboard for your account or by using the dwave CLI (e.g., dwave solvers -la).
+You can see the solvers your account can access on the dashboard for your account or by using the dwave CLI (e.g., dwave solvers -la).

 Additionally, Ocean software provides classical solvers such as steepest descent that you can run locally.
 Those are not described in this document.
-See the Ocean documentation for information on parameters of such solvers.
+See the Ocean software documentation for information on parameters of such solvers.

 Hybrid Solvers#

 These solvers, which implement state-of-the-art classical algorithms together with intelligent allocation of the quantum computer to parts of the problem where it benefits most, are designed to accommodate even very large problems.
-Leap’s hybrid solvers enable you to benefit from D-Wave’s deep investment in researching, developing, optimizing, and maintaining hybrid algorithms.
+Hybrid solvers enable you to benefit from D‑Wave’s deep investment in researching, developing, optimizing, and maintaining hybrid algorithms.

 These solvers have the following characteristics: